Best bak chor mee in Singapore

 Soup: 4.25/5

-For $5, you could get an upsized bowl of BCM, or an All-In Combo that allows you to have their famous fishballs with your BCM.
-There are also thick slices of fish cake, though we were told there are two sorts that you’ll be given at random: some are house-made, and some are sourced from a supplier, with manpower limitations meaning they can’t produce as much as they’d like to.
+For $5, you could get an upsized bowl, or an All-In Combo that allows you to have their famous fishballs with your BCM.
+There are also thick slices of fish cake, though we were told there are two sorts that you’ll be given at random: some are house-made, and some are sourced from a supplier, as manpower limitations mean that they can’t produce as much as they’d like to.

-We wished there was more braised mushrooms to go along with our noodles; they were also sliced a little too thinly for our liking.
-Then there are the lard pieces, which were extra crisp, but slightly burnt.
+We wished there were more braised mushrooms to go along with our noodles; they were also sliced a little too thinly for our liking.
+Then there are the lard pieces, which were extra crisp but slightly burnt.

 Unlike factory-made, super bouncy fishballs, Ru Ji Kitchen’s fishballs are all irregularly shaped.
 They’re slightly briny in flavour and naturally sweet.